robkinyon/dbix-class-sims/README.md

     Phone extensions are not supported at this time.

+- us\_ssntin

+    This generates a reasonable-looking US Social Security Number (SSN) or Tax Identification Number (TIN).
+These are government identifiers that are often usable as unique personal IDs.
+An SSN is a personal ID number and a TIN is a corporate ID number.

 - us\_state

     This generates a random US state or territory (so 57 choices).
 The column is